fanpu/website/_posts/2023-09-02-setting-up-yuancon-controller-sound-voltex.markdown

     class="z-depth-1"
 %}

-For now, you can just use your mouse to interface with the game.
+For now, you can just use your mouse to interact with the game menu.

 ## Configuring The Controller